Skip to content

 They usually entail prison sentences (high in embezzlement and bribery) and, almost always, absolute or special disqualification, which amounts to the 'civil death' of the official, who loses their position and the possibility of holding office again.

-How is an accusation of prevarication defended? expand_more
+How is an accusation of misconduct in office defended?

 The key is to show that the resolution, even if it may be administratively erroneous (voidable), is not 'knowingly unjust' (criminal).
 We argue that the legal disagreement should be resolved in the Contentious-Administrative courts, not through the Criminal courts.

-Those committed by officials in the exercise of their office: prevarication, bribery, embezzlement, influence peddling, fraud, prohibited negotiations and illegal appointments.
+Those committed by officials in the exercise of their office: misconduct in office, bribery, embezzlement, influence peddling, fraud, prohibited negotiations and illegal appointments.

 The official who accepts gifts: 2 to 6 years' imprisonment and disqualification.
 The private individual who bribes: 1 to 3 years' imprisonment and a fine.